Mid Cornwall · TR15 · Cornwall Council West

 House Extensions in Redruth

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Redruth, that work is shaped by the place itself — Redruth shares the Cornish Mining World Heritage status with neighbouring Camborne, with the granite outcrop of Carn Brea as its backdrop and a steep, terraced town centre dropping down to Fore Street, with a building stock that leans toward miners' cottages and Victorian terraces.
+The Redruth version of this work has its own character — Redruth shares the Cornish Mining World Heritage status with neighbouring Camborne, with the granite outcrop of Carn Brea as its backdrop and a steep, terraced town centre dropping down to Fore Street, with a building stock that leans toward miners' cottages and Wesleyan chapels and former chapels.

 - Conservation Area